EliteFitAI/ef-help-center/docs/product-tour/Dashboard.md

 # Dashboard Features

-The Dashboard provides a quick overview of activities and insights for physio admins.
+The Dashboard provides a quick overview of activities and insights for admins.
 Here’s what you’ll find:

 ---